TristanLeGoff/DjangoApiWithPrediction/README.md

 You can know go to http://127.0.0.1:8000/api/alldata to see all data
 Or http://127.0.0.1:8000/api/data/5 to see the specific data with id=5

-Our prediction have around 70% of success
+Our prediction has around 70% of success

 To test the prediction you can use Postman and do a request Post within the column "popularity" and that will return you the data with the predicted popularity.
 Exemple of body to do the Post request :